tidepool-org/development/README.md

 By default, Tilt will pull and provision the images specified in the `values.yaml` file for the tidepool helm charts from the [Docker Hub](https://hub.docker.com/).

-To pull and deploy a different image from the Docker Hub, simply uncomment and update the `image` value for the given service in your `local/Tiltconfig.yaml` file with any valid `image:tag` combination (See [Tilt Config Overrides](#tilt-config-overrides) if you haven't set up your local overrides file).
+To pull and deploy a different image from the Docker Hub, simply uncomment and update the `deployment.image` value for the given service in your `local/Tiltconfig.yaml` file with any valid `image:tag` combination (See [Tilt Config Overrides](#tilt-config-overrides) if you haven't set up your local overrides file).

 For instance, to have Tilt provision the latest remote image for `shoreline`: